LaxarJS/laxar/docs/manuals/widgets_and_activities.md

 * `name`

-  This required field contains the _CamelCase_ version of the widget's directory name.
+  This required field contains the name of the widget, used to find its implementation module, template and stylesheet.
+The name must match the spelling and case of the module name (minus `.js` extension) exactly.

 * `description`